Tools and parts used

 - Hot glue gun and glue stick

 There is a crimped seam that runs the length of the 9v battery case.
 Using a pair of needle nose pliers, carefully open the 9v battery case starting at the bottom of the case at the seam.
 It takes a little practice, patience, and hand strength to complete the operation.
-Be sure not to damage the cells inside.
+Be sure not to damage the six LR61 size cells cells inside.
+Haven't you always wondered what was inside a 9v battery?
+Now you know.

 |9v Battery Case Opened At Seam|